 Careers at WPA

-WPA is a New York City based not-for-profit that prioritizes trauma-informed care to promote healing that supports vulnerable women and their children navigating incarceration and homelessness, providing them stability, security, support and hope that opens the door to their limitless future.
-Our mission is to support systems involved women as they navigate their journey towards freedom, safety, and independence, and we strive to create a diverse team that delivers outstanding services.
+The Women's Prison Association (WPA) is a New York City-based not-for-profit that prioritizes trauma-informed care, supports vulnerable women and their children as they navigate incarceration and homelessness, and provides clients with stability, security, support, and hope for a limitless and fulfilling future.
+Our mission is to support systems-involved women as they navigate their journey towards freedom, safety, and independence, and we strive to create a diverse team that delivers outstanding services

 We’re proud to be an equal opportunity and affirmative action employer.
 All hires to our team are based on qualifications, merit, and organizational needs.
 We recruit, employ, train, and promote regardless of systems involvement and race, color, religion, disability, sex, sexual orientation, gender identity, national origin, age, veteran status, genetic characteristic, or any other protected status.
 Faithful to our mission, all of our employees share in these commitments as a guide to engage one another with dignity and respect.